 How Dental Insurance works

-Behind every great smile is a dental plan that helps to improve the oral health of the people it covers.
-But before you choose your dental insurance, it’s important to understand the way a plan is structured, what it covers, and the value it provides for the cost.
-Whether you’re planning for braces, or just want to stay on track with cleanings, knowing how dental insurance works will help you choose the right plan for your family’s needs and budget.
+The right dental plan can help improve oral health and contribute to your overall health and well-being.
+But before you choose your dental insurance, it’s important to understand how the plan works, what it covers, and the value it provides for the cost.
+Whether you’re planning for braces, or just want to stay on track with cleanings, knowing how dental insurance works can help you choose the right plan for your family’s needs and budget.

-Preventive care can keep you and your family healthy and may lessen the need for more costly dental procedures down the road.
-Utilizing dentists within the network will provide savings dental care for you and the whole family.
+Preventive care can help keep you and your family healthy and may lessen the need for more costly dental procedures down the road.
+Using dentists within the network will provide savings in dental care for you and the whole family.

-Dental plans are available to you in two ways: through your employer or directly from a company that offers dental insurance.
+Dental plans are generally available in two ways: through your employer or directly from a company that offers dental insurance.

-Each dental plan can contain a combination of qualities.
-When weighing your options, be sure to compare these characteristics based on what your family needs:
+Each dental plan can have different coverage features and benefits.
+When weighing your options, be sure to compare these things based on what your family needs:

 Preventive care